 The science is solid.
-The nicotine in cigarettes and other tobacco products is highly addictive, as tough to kick as heroin and cocaine.
-33
+The nicotine in cigarettes and other tobacco products is highly addictive, and as tough to kick as heroin and cocaine.1

 Inside a smoker, nicotine travels straight from the lungs to the head and the heart.
-It lights up the reward centers in our brains to program us to always want more.
-On the outside, Big Tobacco has us surrounded.
+It lights up the reward centers in our brains to program us to always want more.1 On the outside, the tobacco industry has us surrounded.
 Aggressive marketing follows us into our stores and neighborhoods — in some communities, more than others.